byterubpay/byterub-site/_posts/2019-10-18-subaddress-janus.md

 This vulnerability requires an active attack involving sending funds to a wallet by the attacker.
 Passive non-colluding observers with knowledge of this vulnerability do not gain any advantage when attempting blockchain analysis to trace the movements of funds.

-This attack cannot be used to steal funds or inflate the supply of Monero.
+This attack cannot be used to steal funds or inflate the supply of ByteRub.
 It can only be used to determine if two subaddresses belong to the same wallet.

 If you are using subaddresses to distinguish between incoming funds to your wallet, rather than to maintain separate identities, then this attack does not affect you.
 Therefore, most merchants and exchanges will not be affected by this attack.

 If the attacker's attempt is unsuccessful and the targeted subaddress is not derived from the same seed, then the funds are permanently inaccessible by the sender and receiver.

-## Breaking Monero explanation
+## Breaking ByteRub explanation

-Justin Ehrenhofer explains the limitations of subaddresses, including the Janus attack, in this Breaking Monero video: https://www.youtube.com/watch?v=M_IYzzC5Zqk
+Justin Ehrenhofer explains the limitations of subaddresses, including the Janus attack, in this Breaking ByteRub video: https://www.youtube.com/watch?v=M_IYzzC5Zqk

 ## Conclusion